chrishaining/Blackjack/README.md

 # Blackjack

+## This is a simple version of the classic card game.
+You can play it through the terminal.

 ### Set up
 To write this program I used:
 * The IntelliJ IDE
 * JUnit testing
+* To play the game, run the Runner file inside src/main/java.

 ### THE BRIEF
 ### MVP